eigenhombre/smallscheme/README.md

 [MIT](https://github.com/eigenhombre/smallscheme/blob/master/LICENSE.txt)

+Some code fragments used in tests are copied directly from SICP, which is licensed with the Creative Commons "Attribution-ShareAlike 4.0 International (CC BY-SA 4.0)" license.

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND